smplayer-dev/mpv/DOCS/man/input.rst

 ``secondary-sub-end``
     Same as ``sub-end``, but for the secondary subtitles.

+``sub-forced-only-cur``
+    Read-only - whether the current subtitle track is being shown in forced-only mode.

 ``playlist-pos`` (RW)
     Current position on playlist.
 The first entry is on position 0.
 Writing to this property may start playback at the new position.